tuomok1010/forgescript-build-system/README.md

 This project has been made with the batch scripting language.
 It was originally planned to be quick few lines of code for compiling a simple program.
 However it bloated as I required (well, wanted) more features.
 The language itself can be fairly fragile and cryptic, and in terms of security far from the best choice.
 While I have done my best to keep the program bug-free, you should use it at your own risk.
 Here are some general guidelines to minimize any risks:
 1. Do not run this script as the administrator.
 2. Do not use external folders for forgescript logs/build files.
 Use subdirectories within your project folder instead.
+3. Keep the script file within your project's folder, and run it from that folder.
-3. Do not use the script in an actual production environment.
+4. Do not use the script in an actual production environment.
 Use it for personal projects only.
-4. Follow the instructions/best practices in this document.
+5. Follow the instructions/best practices in this document.

 ## Features
 * Fully customizable build settings.